3 Basic Techniques in Solving Quadratic Equation Questions

 Factorization

-Factorization is the decomposition of a number into the product of the other numbers, example, 12 could be factored into 3 x 4, 2 x 6, and 1 x 12.Example 2: Solve using factorization.
+Factorization is the decomposition of a number into the product of the other numbers, example, 12 could be factored into 3 x 4, 2 x 6, and 1 x 12.Example 2: Solve

 Answer: We can factor the number 12 into 4 x 3.
 Remember, always think of the factors which can be added up to the get the middle value (3+4 = 7), refer factorization table below,